EmbarkStudios/opensource/content/how-to.md

 1. Tag the commit `git tag -a <version> -m "Release <version>"`.
 Example: `git tag -a 0.1.0 -m "Release 0.1.0"`.
 1. Push the commit(s) and tag `git push --follow-tags`.

-This will trigger a CI built that will handle the release process to GitHub and Crates.io.
+This will trigger a CI build that will handle the release process to GitHub and Crates.io.

 ## Repository Types